 - 1 cup white chardonnay or pinot grigio

-- 2 tsp or more red pepper flakes
+- 2 teaspoon or more red pepper flakes

 - ¼ cup fresh basil chopped

-- ¼ cup chopped fresh parsley reserve 1 tbsp for garnish
+- ¼ cup chopped fresh parsley reserve 1 tablespoon for garnish

 - 1 cup water